temporalio/sdk-python/README.md

 When the workflow itself is requested to cancel, `Task.cancel` is called on the main workflow task.
 Therefore, `asyncio.CancelledError` can be caught in order to handle the cancel gracefully.

+Workflows follow `asyncio` cancellation rules exactly which can cause confusion among Python developers.
+Cancelling a task doesn't always cancel the thing it created.
+For example, given `task = asyncio.create_task(workflow.start_child_workflow(...`, calling `task.cancel` does not cancel the child workflow, it only cancels the starting of it, which has no effect if it has already started.
+However, cancelling the result of `handle = await workflow.start_child_workflow(...` or `task = asyncio.create_task(workflow.execute_child_workflow(...` _does_ cancel the child workflow.

+Also, due to Temporal rules, a cancellation request is a state not an event.
+Therefore, repeated cancellation requests are not delivered, only the first.
+If the workflow chooses swallow a cancellation, it cannot be requested again.

 #### Workflow Utilities

 While running in a workflow, in addition to features documented elsewhere, the following items are available from the